Crimson Street: Story

-The film combines action, comedy and romance to add to the story of Sally a night club who is romantically involved with three men, one of whom is Stone (played by Kenny Bee).
-Stone is a bank robber who has recently been released from prison.
+The film combines action, comedy and romance to add to the story of Sally, a night club singer who is romantically involved with three men.
+One of them is Stone (played by Kenny Bee), a bank robber who has recently been released from prison.
 Another man she is involved with is a night club owner Paul King (played by Chan Wai-Man).
 The third man in the 4 player love-tangle is a policeman called Pow (played by Melvin Wong).

 Background

 For his part in the film, Chan Wai-Man was a 2nd Annual Hong Kong Film Awards best actor nominee.
 The film boosted the star profile of Sally Yeh.